Covid 19 coronavirus: Quarantine for Dr Anthony Fauci, White House Virus Task Force members

 • Coronavirus: President Donald Trump tells citizens 'stop hoarding'

 All three men are scheduled to testify before a Senate committee on Tuesday.
-Sen. Lamar Alexander, R-Tenn., the chairman of the panel, said the White House will allow Redfield and Hahn to testify by videoconference, a one-time exception to the administration's policies on hearing testimony.
+Senator Lamar Alexander, R-Tenn, the chairman of the panel, said the White House will allow Redfield and Hahn to testify by videoconference, a one-time exception to the administration's policies on hearing testimony.
 The statement was issued before Fauci's quarantine was announced.

-Vice President Mike Pence's press secretary tested positive for the coronavirus on Friday, making her the second person who works at the White House complex known to test positive for the virus this week.
+Vice-President Mike Pence's press secretary tested positive for the coronavirus on Friday, making her the second person who works at the White House complex known to test positive for the virus this week.
 White House officials had confirmed Thursday that a member of the military serving as one of Trump's valets had tested positive for Covid-19 on Wednesday.

 President Donald Trump, who publicly identified the affected Pence aide as spokeswoman Katie Miller, said he was "not worried" about the virus spreading in the White House.
 Nonetheless, officials said they were stepping up safety protocols for the complex.

-Miller had been in recent contact with Pence but not with the president and had tested negative a day earlier.
+Miller had been in recent contact with Pence but not with the President and had tested negative a day earlier.
 She is married to Stephen Miller, a top Trump adviser.
 The White House had no immediate comment on whether Stephen Miller had been tested or if he was still working in the White House.

 The CDC and FDA would not disclose the identity of the person who had tested positive and with whom the agency leaders had come in contact.